-Pull the lock lever forward and adjust the steering wheel up or down to the desired position.
+Pull the lock lever down (A) and adjust the steering wheel up or down (B) to the desired position.

-Release the lock lever to lock the steering wheel in place.
+Push the lock lever up firmly to lock the steering wheel in place.

 Do not adjust the steering wheel while driving.
 You could lose control of your vehicle and cause an accident.